Hatrask/local-booru/README.md

 ## How to Use

 1.  **Upload:** Go to the "Upload" page to add your first images.
-You can add categorized tags directly on upload (e.g., `artist:someartist, character:somechar, tag1`).
+You can tag images directly while uploading (e.g., `artist:someartist, character:somechar, tag1`).
 2.  **Browse:** Navigate to the "Gallery" to see your collection.
-Press `T` to toggle the tag tooltips on and off.
+Press `T` to toggle tooltips on and off.
 3.  **Search:** Use the search bar to filter images.
-You can now search by category (e.g., `character:reimu_hakurei`).
+Refer to the help page for detailed information on the search syntax.
 4.  **View & Edit:** Click any image to open it in the lightbox.
-In **View Mode**, you can navigate between images or press `F` to favorite an image.
-Press `E` to switch to **Edit Mode**, where a sidebar appears, allowing you to modify the image's tags.
-Press `S` to save your changes or `Esc` to cancel and return to view mode.
+Press `E` to quickly switch to **Edit Mode** and start tagging your collection.
-5.  **Organize:** Use the "Batch Actions" and "Tag Manager" pages for larger-scale organization.
+5.  **Organize:** Use the "Batch Actions" and "Tag Manager" pages for large-scale organization.
-6.  **Manage Data:** Visit the **Settings** page to import/export your collection or perform a factory reset.
+6.  **Manage Data:** Visit the **Settings** page to import/export your collection, or wipe all your data.

 ## File Structure